VAT and Taxes in Estonia: How Do They Work?

 Taxes in Estonia

 The good news is that you will not pay any taxes on the money your company earns.
-This means that all the money you reinvest in the company, or justified business expenses are tax-free.
+All the money you reinvest in the company or justified business expenses are tax-free.

 Therefore, as long as your company is limited to generating income, getting customers, and billing them, you will not have to pay taxes.

-Therefore, while your company is just generating income, growing a customer base and invoicing them, and paying providers and suppliers, you will not have to pay anything.
+Therefore, while your company generates income, grows a customer base and invoicing them, and pays providers and suppliers, you will not have to pay anything.

-In comparison, in most other business systems -especially in Europe- you will be paying from minute one, PLUS that monthly fee in some cases.
+In comparison, in most other business systems -especially in Europe- you will be paying from minute one, PLUS that monthly fee sometimes.

 And now it is normal that you wonder… When do I have to pay taxes?